Chapter 8: Department of Bioengineering

 BIOE 300.
 Antibody Bioengineering

 This course will cover significant areas of antibody engineering, including recent progress in the development of antibody-based products and future direction of antibody engineering and therapeutics.
 The product concept and targets for antibody-based products are outlined and basic antibody structure, and the underlying genetic organization which allows easy antibody gene manipulation, and the isolation of novel antibody binding sites will be described.
-Antibody library design and affinity maturation techniques and deep-sequencing of antibody responses, together with biomarkers, imaging and companion diagnostics for antibody drug and diagnostic applications of antibodies, as well as clinical design strategies for antibody drugs, including phase one and phase zero trial design will be covered.
+Antibody library design and affinity maturation techniques and deep-sequencing of antibody responses, together with biomarkers, imaging, and companion diagnostics for antibody drug and diagnostic applications of antibodies, as well as clinical design strategies for antibody drugs, including phase one and phase zero trial design, will be covered.
 Prerequisite: BIOE 176 or equivalent.
 (2 units)

 BIOE 301.
 Protein Engineering and Therapeutics

-Protein-based therapeutics has played an increasingly important role in medicine.
+Protein-based therapeutics have played an increasingly important role in medicine.
 Future protein drugs are likely to be more extensively engineered to improve their efficacy in patients.
 Such technologies might ultimately be used to treat cancer, neurodegenerative diseases, diabetes, and cardiovascular or immune disorders.
 This course will provide an overview of protein therapeutics and its enabling technology, protein engineering.
 Topics will cover the following areas of interest: therapeutic bioengineering, genome, and druggable genes, classification of pharmacological proteins, advantages and challenges of protein-based therapeutics, principles of recombinant protein design, approaches of protein production, and potential modifications.
 Specific applications will include drug delivery, gene therapy, vaccination, tissue engineering, and surface engineering.
 Students will work on teams where they will take examples of concepts, designs, or models of protein therapeutics from literature and determine their potential in specific engineering applications.
 Prerequisite: BIOE 176 or equivalent.
 (2 units)

 BIOE 302.
 Gene and Cell Therapy

 This course covers principles and applications of gene and cell therapy.
 Key concepts and technologies such as gene and gene expression, gene variation and genetic defect, therapeutic vector design and construction, as well as ex vivo and in vivo gene delivery will be discussed.
 The course will culminate in a design project focused on implementing gene or cell-based solutions for a specific disease.
-After taking this course, participants will: 1) Know the concepts and principles of gene therapy; 2) Understand multiple aspects of gene therapy, including disease gene identification, therapeutic gene design and expression vector construction, as well as gene delivery strategy and efficacy evaluation; 3) Gain skills to use analytical software to aid design; 4) Gain skills to use sequence manipulation software in expression vector design; 5) Gain skills to use genome database and other related databases; and 6) Present and critically analyze original research concerning gene and cell therapy.
+After taking this course, participants will: 1) Know the concepts and principles of gene therapy; 2) Understand multiple aspects of gene therapy, including disease gene identification, therapeutic gene design, and expression vector construction, as well as gene delivery strategy and efficacy evaluation; 3) Gain skills to use analytical software to aid design; 4) Gain skills to use sequence manipulation software in expression vector design; 5) Gain skills to use genome database and other related databases; and 6) Present and critically analyze original research concerning gene and cell therapy.
 (2 units)

 BIOE 307.
 Medical Device Product Development

 The course purpose is to discuss and practice product development using medical devices as the model.
-The course includes identification of product need, invention, development and implementation or commercialization.
+The course includes identification of product need, invention, development, and implementation or commercialization.
 Also listed as BIOE 107 and EMGT 307.

 BIOE 308.
 Wearable Sensors and Actuators for Biomedical Applications